History of the LWML

 The purpose of the Lutheran Women’s Missionary League ( LWML), delegates agreed, was to develop a greater mission consciousness among women (“missionary education, missionary inspiration, and missionary service”) and to gather funds for mission projects for which no adequate provision was made in the LCMS budget.
 “Missionary” meant the individual member, who was to “win and hold souls for Christ the Master, visit the sick and the shut-ins, relieve the needy, and cultivate the spirit of sisterly good cheer and fellowship.”

 Mite boxes were selected as the vehicle for collecting funds.
 Those contributions have supported Christian outreach in 42 countries on five continents.
 They have provided chapels and mission headquarters, hospitals and medicine, Bibles and magazines, schools and equipment, jeeps and radio transceivers, missionary vacation homes and Bible translation centers, airplanes and videos, and the list could go on and on.
-By 2005, international LWML mission grants (including money for mission in reach to women) totaled more than $18,500,000.
+By 2005, international LWML mission grants (including money for missions in reach to women) totaled more than $18,500,000.
 Adding the 75% in district grants and over $2,000,000 distributed from bequests and anniversary thank offerings brings LWML gifts for the Lord’s service to more than $76,000,000.

 But, the blessing of the LWML, now also known as Lutheran Women in Mission, goes far beyond the millions raised for missions.
 Its benefits can be seen in faith deepened through Bible studies, in confidence built through leadership training, in the befriending of career missionaries, in blankets and clothing gathered for the impoverished, in food shared with the hungry, and, above all, in the friendships nurtured and the lives changed by sharing the love of Jesus Christ.